 Each of our meals has between 530mg and 1090mg of sodium per pouch.
 Check out each product page for full nutritional details.

 None of our meals contain ingredients that have gluten, however we're not a certified gluten-free product.

 As a small business, we are using a shared commercial kitchen space, and out of an abundance of caution we have not labeled our meals as gluten-free.
 We do hope to do so in future.

 All the ingredients we use are listed on the product pages, and we produce in small batches by hand.
 The only things not specifically broken down in the ingredients are the spices & herbs.
+We make our own spice mixes with no additives, from individual dried and powdered spices.
 In our Cajun Jicama & Pork Skillet we use dried marjoram leaves, and on that product label it says "may contain wheat".

 Depending on your dietary and health needs, you can decide if our meals would be a fit for you!
 If you have any further questions, don't hesitate to contact us.

 It’s super easy - all you need is hot water.
 Each bag has preparation instructions: